 Another great choice is the Aixy one-piece swimsuit on Amazon for only $24.
 It has excellent reviews and not only do the flounce ruffles on the chest offer good coverage with removable and adjustable straps, but the vintage leaf print is totally on point for the season.
 (You can also wear it with a maxi skirt for some seriously fun tropical flair.)

 Keep in mind this is not a body slimmer, so the suit won’t suck in your body.
 But that’s OK—who wants to feel tightly wrapped like a mummy anyway?

 For those who have boyish body types, it might feel like a blessing and a curse.
 On one hand, you don’t have to worry about any unwanted spillage.
 On the other hand, you might feel self-conscious that you don’t have more curves.
 Either way, we want you to feel comfortable during swimsuit season and celebrate your body exactly as it is.

-If you have a little belly pooch, tankinis and one-piece blouson swimsuits are a really good option to mask the pansa and still feel comfy.
-If you want to keep it modest yet fun, this highly rated one-piece from MAXMODA offers removable cups and lots of fun ruffles to camouflage your tummy.
+If you have a little belly pooch, tankinis and one-piece blouson swimsuits are a really good option to mask your midsection and still feel comfy.
+If you want to keep it modest yet fun, this highly-rated one-piece from MAXMODA offers removable cups and lots of fun ruffles to camouflage any bulges you might want to minimize.
 So go ahead, girl—have a snack and enjoy your time poolside.